 The profits, he told the station, are given to the center for “sea lions to get food and medicine.”

-Ryan’s business has earned him international attention, with news media as far away as Hong Kong profiling his story.
+Ryan’s business has earned him international attention, with news as far away as Hong Kong profiling his story.

 The boy also received an award this week from San Juan Capistrano’s city council and mayor for his work to help the environment.